GavinMilbank/GeorgeMilbank.github.io/content/_index.md

 6. Ardern Government declines to help the refinery to survive Covid.
 7. Fuel Cartel writes off the refinery for a 500M loas (and probable tax credit.)
 8. Refinery profitability hits historic highs as refinery is shut down.
-9. Refinery CEO doubles her compensation as company makes loss.
+9. Refinery CEO doubles her compensation as company makes loss
+10. Ardern Government books the Carbon emmission savings from closing the refinery.
+11. International supply chain continue to fail - geopolitical

 <br/>
 <figure>